-Check List Documents to file Step/Task to do □ Task is Step 4.
-The planning commission should start work on the plan Copy of the done by first establishing a system of coordination and notices, list of who communication with other governments (§7a(2)).
-This should notices were sent \square In the file be done by formal notice by first class mail to each.
-(In the notice to and an affidavit one may request permission for the city or village to submit electronically (such indicating when as email) any information required to be submitted to that entity under steps 10, they were sent.
-14, and 20.
+Check List Step/Task to do Documents to file □ Task is done Step 4.
+The planning commission should start work on the plan by first establishing a system of coordination and communication with other governments $(87a(2))$ .
+This should Copy of the notices, list of who □ In the file communication with other governments (§7a(2)).
+This should be done by formal notice by first class mail to each.
+(In the notice one may request permission for the township to submit electronically (such as email) any information required to be submitted to that entity under steps 10, 14, and 20.
 If granted permission, then electronic means may be used for notices, submission of comments and draft plans (plan amendments).
 Otherwise such information shall be submitted in writing by first-class mail or personal delivery. (§7a(3))) 1.
-The planning commission, or if there is no planning commission, the legislative body, of each city, village, or township located within or contiguous to the village or city ($\S7a(2)(a)$).
-2. The regional planning commission for the region in which the village or city is located, if there is not a county planning commission.
-If there is a county planning commission submission to the regional planning agency is optional ($\S7a(2)(b)$).
-3. The county planning commission, or if there is no county planning commission, the county board of commissioners, for the county in which the village or city is located ($\S7a(2)(c)$).
-4. Each public utility company and railroad company owning or operating a public utility or railroad within the village or city and any government entity, that registers its name and mailing address for this purpose with the village or city planning commission.
-(Anyone listed in number 5 getting a copy of the plan shall reimburse the village or city for any copying and postage costs for obtaining a copy of the plan.) (§7a(2)(d)).
-5. (Optional) The planning commission, or if there is no planning commission, the county board of commissioners, of each county contiguous to the village or city.
-6. (Optional) Each state, federal, Native American tribe governments, and government agencies which own more than 10 acres of land within the village or city; school districts; downtown development authorities; tax increment finance authorities; airport authorities; other special interest groups.
+The planning commission, or if there is no planning commission, the legislative body, of each city, village, or township located within or contiguous to the township (§7a(2)(a)).
+2. The regional planning commission for the region in which the township is located, if there is not a county planning commission.
+If there is a county planning commission, or if there is no county planning commission, or if there is no county planning commission.
+If there is a county planning commission, or if there is no county planning commission, the township is located (§7a(2)(b)).
+3. The county planning commission, or if there is no county planning commission, the township is located (§7a(2)(c)).
+4. Each public utility company and railroad company owning or operating a public utility or railroad within the township and any government entity, that registers its name and mailing address for this purpose with the township planning commission.
+(Anyone listed in number 5 getting a copy of the plan shall reimburse the township for any copying and postage costs for obtaining a copy of the plan.) (§7a(2)(d)).
+5. (Optional) The planning commission, or if there is no planning commission, the county board of commissioners, of each county contiguous to the township.
+6. (Optional) The planning commission, or if there is no planning commission, the county board of commissioners, of each county contiguous to the township.
+6. (Optional) Each state, notices were sent to and an affidavit indicating when they were sent.
 This notice might be delayed until after the preliminary studies (step 6) are done if the community wants to consider the "start" of planning take place after that step, but in any case this notice should be sent out before the start of the plan preparation (step 7).
-Other means of cooperation can also include joint meetings, or a committee to prepare the plan whose membership includes representatives of all those receiving notices.
-Best planning practice is the plan developed by the city or village should not contravene and should coordinate with the plans of those listed here.
+Other means of cooperation can also include joint meetings, or a committee to prepare the plan who's membership includes representatives of all those receiving notice ( $\S5(1)$ ).
+Best planning practice is the plan developed by the township should not contravene and should coordinate with the plans of those listed here.
 Thus obtaining and reviewing those plans should also be considered.
 If there are inconsistences making compliance with each plan difficult, one of the